penborter/penborter.github.io/_reviews/Alchemy.md

 ---
 layout: book
 book: Alchemy
-summary: Provocation for a too-rational world.
-Exploring why the best ideas don't always make sense - they make you feel more than they make you think.
+summary:
 published: 01 November 2020
+contents: True
 ---

+Provocation for a too-rational world.
+Exploring why the best ideas don't always make sense - they make you feel more than they make you think.

 > A knowledge of the human physique is considered essential in designing a chair, but a knowledge of human psychology is rarely considered useful, never mind a requirement, when someone is asked to design a pension scheme, a portable music player or a railway.